Russia and German reunification: Opposing views on Mikhail Gorbachev's legacy | DW | 02.10.2020

 Mikhail Gorbachev and Helmut Kohl were among the signatories of the Two Plus Four Agreement in Moscow

-The Two Plus Four Agreement was signed in Moscow by the foreign ministers of West and East Germany, as well as the four victorious powers in World War Two — the Soviet Union, the United States, Great Britain, and France.
+The Two Plus Four Agreement was signed in Moscow on September 12, 1990 by the foreign ministers of West and East Germany, as well as the four victorious powers in World War Two — the Soviet Union, the United States, Great Britain, and France.

 The seven-page document on "the Final Settlement with Respect to Germany" brought an end to the division of the two German states that had last four decades.